 Many people will argue this is the saw’s greatest advantage.
 I place self-rescue in the first place, just because we can avoid so many other problems, potentially serious problems, by getting out of the one we’re already in.
 But forget rescue or emergencies for a minute.
 If we’re camping, hiking, overlanding, canoe tripping, and so on, a saw will process wood MUCH FASTER than an axe.
 And by wood, we mean small trunks for firewood.

-For those overlanding, heading to a hunt camp, and so on, the saw is a great backup to your chainsaw.
+For those overlanding, heading to a hunt camp, and so on, the portable tree saw is a great backup to your chainsaw.
 If you’ve ever had your chainsaw pinched where you need a second incision to relieve tension (and get your chainsaw back), you’ll know exactly what I mean.
 If not, maybe you just need to get out more:)

 Why the Silky BIGBOY?

 The question should be, why would you want anything else?
 First and foremost, the Silky BIGBOY is a folding saw.
 This right here cuts the size down in half when not in use.
 Not to mention, protect its blade (and you and your pack) in the process.
-It also fits my 37-litre backpack, zipped up neatly in the back outside pocket, which is outstanding.
+It also fits my 37-litre 5.11 Rush backpack, zipped up neatly in the back outside pocket, which is outstanding.

-Opening up the saw yields a 14.5″ (360 mm) cutting-edge blade length, which is massive for a hand saw.
+Opening up the large folding saw yields a 14.5″ (360 mm) cutting-edge blade length, which is massive for a hand saw.
 It features 5.5 tpi of XL teeth, allowing for fast cutting and a larger cutting capacity.
 Not to mention, the hard chrome-plated blade made from Japanese steel also contributes to cutting power.
-The longer blade makes for a longer stroke, which allows greater reach and to take on bigger material.
-Couple that with the fact that it only weighs a pound, and you quickly realize you have the potential to carry some serious machinery in a light payload.

 Colour | TPI * | USE |